STEM Civic Service Leaders

-Over 3,590 college students from colleges and universities have served as College Captains for Great Minds in STEM™.
-These College Captains share their own experiences and college journey with the pre-college students they work with across the U.S. through the Viva Technology™ Program and the STEM-Up™ Initiative.
+Over 3,590 college students from colleges and universities have served as STEM Civic Service Leaders – i.e. College Captains - for Great Minds in STEM™.
+STEM Civic Service Leaders share their own experiences and college journey with the pre-college students they work with across the U.S. through the Viva Technology™ Program and the STEM-Up™ Initiative.

 What Does a College Captain Do?

-College Captains serve as near-peer role models during a Viva Technology™ or STEM-Up™ event.
-These activities can run from two hours to an entire school day.
-During this time, College Captains facilitate team dynamics in various STEM activities while sharing their college experience, career aspirations and technical knowledge as a student majoring in a STEM field.
+College Captains serve as near-peer role models, College Captains facilitate team dynamics in various STEM activities while sharing their college experience, career aspirations and technical knowledge as a student majoring in a STEM field.
 College Captains actively engage in guiding students through hands-on activities and mini-competitions.
 The expectation is that College Captains motivate students to view science and math as something that is fun and exciting and that as a career, is not out of the reach of our underserved community.

 Is Training Provided?

 Yes, GMiS provides training for all the College Captains scheduled to serve any of its programs.
 GMiS trains College Captains how to help students hone in on the basic math and science skills that are being articulated in the activities, and how to extrapolate these skills to a broader skill set as an engineer or scientist.
-In addition, GMiS holds an extensive College Captain In-Service, in Los Angeles, for new and continuing College Captains, who support events and activities in Southern California.
+GMiS has on-demand webinars that present an overview of the activities that College Captains will support.

 Who Can Become a College Captain?